VetleSkaar/IT1901/casino/README.md

 As a user, I want the application I use to look nice for ease of use.

-As a user, I want the application to store my balance, so I can keep my money between sessions.
+As a user, I want the application to store my balance and user info, so I can keep my money between sessions.

-As a user, I want the application to store my game-record, so i can stay informed about my playing stats.